bhatiaabhinav/RL-v2/readme.md

 - Soft (Boltzman) policy.
 Set temperature using `--dqn_ptemp` (default=0).
 - `--ep` (default=0.1) Value of epsilon in epsilon-greedy action selection.
 - `-ep_anneal_steps` (default=1000000).
 Numner of steps over which the epsilon should be annealed from 1 to `ep`.
 The annealing begins after `min_explore_steps` phase. `min_explore_steps` is explained below.
+- By default, huber loss is used for the Q network.
+Specify `--dqn_mse_loss` to change to change to mse loss.

 ### For DDPG
 - DDPG Vanilla (but without OH noise exploration)